bit-gpt/registry/diffuser-stable-diffusion-1-5/README.md

 Stable Diffusion v1.5 is a sophisticated text-to-image diffusion model capable of generating high-quality images from textual prompts.
 Developed by Robin Rombach and Patrick Esser, this model is a significant upgrade from its predecessor, Stable Diffusion v1.2, having been fine-tuned on 595k steps at a resolution of 512x512 on `laion-aesthetics v2 5+` with a 10% drop in text-conditioning to enhance classifier-free guidance sampling. <a href='https://github.com/runwayml/stable-diffusion' target='_blank'>Learn More</a>.

+## 💻 Hardware Requirements

+To run the `stable-diffusion-1-5` service on Prem, you'll need access to a GPU with at least 16GiB of RAM.

 ## 📒 Example Usage

 ### 1️⃣ Prompt: Iron man portrait, highly detailed, science fiction landscape, art style by klimt and nixeu and ian sprigger and wlop and krenz cushart